ClinicalGenomicsGBG/Taxprofiler-Metagenomics/README.md

 ```

-4. When Taxprofiler is done and you want to extract the reads and generate count tables.
+4. When Taxprofiler is done and you want to extract the reads and generate count tables. *Important* Need to include the entire path to the Taxprofiler output directory!

 ```

 qsub runParser_nextflow.sh <Full/Path/To/TaxprofilerOutPutDir> <ParserOutputDir>

 ```